dabeaz/curio/docs/reference.rst

    number of tasks to release. *value* and *exc* specify the return value or exception to raise in the task when it resumes execution.

-.. asyncfunction:: _sigwatch(sigset)

-   Synchronous trap.
-Tell the kernel to start queuing signals in the given signal set *sigset*.

-.. asyncfunction:: _sigunwatch(sigset)

-   Synchronous trap.
-Tell the kernel to stop queuing signals in the given signal set.

-.. asyncfunction:: _sigwait(sigset)

-   Blocking trap.
-Wait for the arrival of a signal in a given signal set.
-Returns the signal number of the received signal.

 .. asyncfunction:: _get_kernel()

    Synchronous trap.
 Get a reference to the running ``Kernel`` object.